salil2008/Cricket-Auction-App/README.md

-# 🏏 BWPL Auction App
+# 🏏 Cricket Auction App

 A modern, feature-rich cricket auction application built with React.
 Perfect for conducting IPL-style player auctions for your cricket league or club.